 Table 5.
 A description of RECOMMENDED encodings in mzIdentML, where sample pre-fractionation has taken place.

+Encoding replicate samples

+One mzIdentML file is intended to capture the analysis of one sample, including rules for pre-fractionation as discussed in Section 5.2.5.
+For encoding replicate samples (biological or technical), separate mzIdentML files SHOULD be used.
+A naming convention using suffixes MAY be adopted but the specifications of such are beyond the scope of this document.

 Peptide-level scores and statistical measures

 The format was designed with explicit support for encoding scores or statistical measures for PSMs, for individual proteins and for protein groups.
 However, the original design contained no explicit (schema level) support for peptide-level scores i.e. after redundant PSMs reporting on the same peptide have been removed.
-One of the challenges in this space is defining the mechanism of grouping multiple PSMs for the same distinct peptide – since in different contexts a distinct peptide could be encompass one of the following concepts:
+One of the challenges in this space is defining the mechanism of grouping multiple PSMs for the same distinct peptide – since in different contexts a distinct peptide could encompass one of the following concepts: